LPBeaulieu/Typewriter-OCR-TintypeText/README.md

 When your typewritten text gets fainter, change that digit back to 3 to make the segmentation more sensitive (to avoid omitting characters).

-  <br><b>And that's it!</b> You're now ready to convert your typewritten manuscript in digital format!
+  <br><b>And that's it!</b> You're now ready to convert your typewritten manuscript into digital format!
 You can now type away at the cottage or in the park without worrying about your laptop's battery life
   and still get your document polished up in digital form in the end! 🎉📖